Lord, guide our feet into the way of peace. – cf. Luke 1.79

 1 and 2 Peter.
 Of the two letters that bear Peter’s name, the first seeks to encourage and strengthen early Christian communities suffering persecution, reminding them of their heritage.
 The second has more to do with the dangers of heresy and how Christians can have confidence in the truth of Scripture.
 These encouragements and warnings resonate with us living in times of moral decline and religious indifference.

 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.
 (1 Peter 1.3-5).

 Peter was martyred in Rome during the Neronian persecutions, probably in the year 64.

 There are various interpretations of the symbolism.
 The four smaller crosses are thought to denote either the four gospels or the way the Gospel spread to the four corners of the earth.
 In terms of God’s revelation and world history, the city of Jerusalem is of huge political, religious and symbolic importance.
 The focus is highlighted in the gospels and in the emergence of the first Christian communities described in the Acts of the Apostles.
-It was from Jerusalem that the apostles scattered to proclaim Christ
+It was from Jerusalem that the apostles scattered to proclaim Christ.

-Bible translations used
+Scripture translations used

 The spiritual life